eatorange/Profile-page/README.md

 (2023-2-8) This page is currently under construction.

 I am a Ph.D. candidate in Applied Economics and Management at Charles H. Dyson School, Cornell University.
-My research interest is food security, public policy and welfare in developing countries.
+My research interest is food security, public policy and welfare economics in developing countries.